EventSaucePHP/EventSauce/docs/docs/lifecycle.md

 }
 ```

-> It's important to note that applying events must **never** have side-effect.
+> It's important to note that applying events must **never** have side-effects.
 > The only job of this function is to *use* the data from the event.
 Applying
-> and event must not cause any exceptions.
+> an event must not cause any exceptions.

 ## Storing and dispatching raised events